stcorp/harp/doc/operations.rst

             ``derive_smoothed_column(O3_column_number_density {time} [molec/cm2], altitude [km], "./collocated_file.nc")``

     ``exclude(variable, ...)``
         Mark the specified variable(s) for exclusion from the ingested product.
         All variables marked for exclusion will be excluded from the ingested product, all other variables will be kept.
         Variables that do not exist will be ignored.
+        Instead of a variable name, a pattern using '*' and '?' can be provided.

+        Example:

+            ``exclude(datetime, *uncertainty*)``

     ``flatten(dimension)``
         Flatten a product for a certain dimension by collapsing the